Supporting Your Child’s Mental and Emotional Health During COVID-19

-According to the United Nations Educational, Scientific and Cultural Organization (UNESCO), nearly 1.6 billion youth, 90% of which are school-aged children, have been affected by the school closures related to the COVID-19 pandemic.
-While your child’s school may have reopened since the beginning of the pandemic, it’s likely that significant changes in terms of social interaction and learning have taken place.
+According to the United Nations Educational, Scientific and Cultural Organization (UNESCO), nearly 1.6 billion youth, 90% of whom are school-aged children, have been affected by the school closures related to the COVID-19 pandemic.

-But changes to the learning environment aren’t the only adjustments children are having to make as a result of the current public health crisis.
-Adjusting to new schedules and routines, adhering to CDC recommendations and guidelines, such as wearing a mask and social distancing, and witnessing how parents and other family members have been affected by the virus are all examples of changes children may be struggling with during this time.
-And as much as we may hope for a return to the way things used to be, it may not happen as soon as we’d like.
+Changes to the learning environment aren’t the only adjustments children have had to make as a result of the crisis.
+Adjusting to modified schedules and routines, adhering to shifting CDC recommendations and guidelines, such as masking and social distancing, and witnessing how parents and other family members have been affected by the virus are all examples of changes children may struggle with.

-So, how can you help your child navigate their current situation all the while encouraging their independence and helping them maintain mental and emotional health despite the unwelcome changes and adjustments they are experiencing due to COVID-19?
+So, how can you help your child navigate their current situation while encouraging their independence and helping them maintain mental and emotional health amid the unwelcome changes and adjustments they have experienced due to COVID-19?
 Roshni Koli, MD, board-certified child and adolescent psychiatrist, and Jeffrey Shahidullah, PhD, licensed pediatric psychologist, both practicing in UT Health Austin Pediatric Psychiatry at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, weighed in on how parents and children can make the best of this ongoing situation.

 How are children affected by change?

-Coping with change can be difficult at any age, but for children, who crave stability and routine, changes that affect various elements of their life can be especially difficult to handle, often causing changes in their behavior or mood.
+Coping with change can be difficult at any age.
+For children, who crave stability and routine, changes that affect various elements of their life can be especially difficult to handle, often causing changes in their behavior or mood.

 “We think about kids as being resilient, and they are, but at the end of the day, kids really thrive on structure and predictability.
 I tell parents in our clinic that the more unpredictable the environment around your child is, the more unpredictable their behavior is going to be,” explains Dr. Shahidullah.

-Changes, such as switching to an at-home learning environment, eating meals at varying times, not being able to participate in extracurricular activities, going to bed or waking up at different times, as well as seeing family members and parents struggle with illness, relationship issues, financial issues, and other strains can all contribute to a child’s stress levels.
+Changes, such as switching between at-home and in-school learning environments, eating meals at varying times, not being able to participate in extracurricular activities, going to bed or waking up at different times, as well as seeing family members and parents struggle with illness, relationship issues, financial issues, and other strains can all contribute to a child’s stress levels.

 “Children are typically used to specific routines and schedules, so when those are altered, as they likely have been due to COVID-19, that can affect them negatively, and they may feel like their world is out of control,” says Dr. Koli.
 “Children with developmental delays, intellectual disability, and those with a history of trauma, anxiety, depression, or other mental health concerns may also be at higher risk of experiencing significant stress due to sudden life changes.”